maziac/z80dismblr/Readme.md

 8E95 2C           INC  L
 ~~~

-A SNA filecontains an entry point into the code.
+A SNA file contains an entry point into the code.
 So it is not necessary to provide a'--codelabel'.
 However, the entry point in the SNA file might not be very good for disassembly purposes in that case
 prepare more information via '--codelabel'.